 For much of the last decade, there has been no bigger horror video game phenomenon than “Five Nights at Freddy’s.”
 For the past eight years, after a studio switch, multiple directors and a litany of scrapped scripts, “Five Nights at Freddy’s” has finally made it to the silver screen.
 But even after all that time in the brick oven, this pizza pie still feels a little half-baked.

-Directed by Emma Tammi (“The Wind,” “Into the Dark”) and penned by Tammi, Seth Cuddleback and series creator Scott Cawthon, the film follows Mike Schmidt, a down-on-his-luck security guard (played by “The Hunger Games’” star, Josh Hutcherson), who finds a job working at the closed and decrepit Freddy Fazbear’s Pizza, a job that quickly turns for the worse, thanks to the strange animatronics inside.
+Directed by Emma Tammi (“The Wind,” “Into the Dark”) and written by her with Seth Cuddleback and series creator Scott Cawthon, the film follows Mike Schmidt, a down-on-his-luck security guard (played by “The Hunger Games” star, Josh Hutcherson), who finds a job working at the closed and decrepit Freddy Fazbear’s Pizza, a job that quickly turns for the worse, thanks to the strange animatronics inside.
 The cast is rounded out by Elizabeth Lail (“Once Upon a Time,” “You”) as police officer Vanessa, Piper Rubio as Abby, Mike’s little sister and Matthew Lillard (“Scream,” “Scooby-Doo”) as career counselor Steve Raglan.

 Hutcherson does adequately in his role as Mike, with a very fun older brother-little sister chemistry with Rubio being a highlight of the film.
 With the limited time he’s given, Lillard gives a delightfully campy performance, making the most of what’s he’s given and controlling the screen with his demanding presence.
 Opposite from Lillard is Lail, who gives a performance just as stiff and lifeless as the animatronics she stands beside.